handshake-org/urkel/research/merklix/README.md

 best root hash and file position into something like leveldb (once the fsync has completed).

+That said, the module can also operate in "standalone" mode, where a metadata root is written with a 20 byte checksum on every commit.
+This gives full crash consistency as the database will always parse back to the last intact metadata root on boot.

 ### Collision Attacks

 It is possible for someone to grind a key to create bit collisions.
 Currently,